-Ambition Is Evil: At least, my ambitions are, or so Thor and the fools of Asgard seem to believe.
+Ambition Is Evil: My ambitions are, or so Thor and the fools of Asgard seem to believe.

-Amplifier Artifact: The Norn Stones are my most recent example, though I have a collection of these.
+Amplifier Artifact: The Norn Stones are my most prominent though I have a collection of these.

-Amnesiac Dissonance: The whole point of the New Journey into Mystery Arc-I am a preteen again, with apparently no memories form before my preteen years (except for possibly in my nightmares).
+Amnesiac Dissonance: The point of the New Journey into Mystery Arc-I am a preteen again, with no memories form before my preteen years (except for in my nightmares).
 I therefore do not remember my hatred of Thor, which started when we were teens.
-Instead, I almost worship him.
+Instead, I adore him.

 Badass Bookworm: My intelligence is without question and I may be an unusually scholarly Asgardian, but I am still a Norse god, and one does not grow up amongst the Aesir without learning how to fight, nor have a blood feud with The Mighty Thor without being good at it.

-Baleful Polymorph: Amongst other things, I have transmogriffed Thor into a frog and my own grandfather into the snow- yes, the snow, as in, all snow everywhere.
+Baleful Polymorph: Amongst other things, I have transmogrified Thor into a frog and my own grandfather into the snow- yes, the snow, as in, all snow everywhere.

-Batman Gambit: And why does the Caped Crusader get this named after him when I have been playing Thor, the Avengers and all of Asgard like a fiddle since time immorial?
+Batman Gambit: Why does the Caped Crusader get this named after him when I have been playing Thor, the Avengers and all of Asgard like a fiddle since time immemorial?

-As "Kid Loki" at least, I am justified with this line of thought, as Thor is currently the only person who likes me at all and is nice to me.
+As "Kid Loki" at least, I'm justified with this line of thought, as Thor is currently the only person who likes me at all and is nice to me.

 Consummate Liar: I would say that I do not lie nearly so often as everyone else seems to believe; then again, I am so good at it, aren't I?